 To get in shape, you don’t need to exercise in the traditional sense.
 Working out usually involves actions like pushing and pulling, but often overlooks the complete list of movements the body was designed to perform.
-Plus, many times, it involves functionally pointless exercises—like biceps curls and abdominal crunches—that do no more than build mirror muscles, says Brian Bradley, Fitness Director at Elev8d Fitness, the new home workout program from the experts at Sonima.
+Plus, many times it involves functionally pointless exercises—like biceps curls and abdominal crunches—that do no more than build mirror muscles, says Brian Bradley, fitness director at Elev8d Fitness, the new, innovative home workout program from the experts at Sonima.

-Working muscles this way, in isolation, conditions the body again and again into an imbalanced alignment.
-For example, your anterior might be muscular and strong from focused lifting, but your posterior is weak and underdeveloped.
-This, ultimately, tweaks your alignment and throws your posture out of whack.
+Working muscles in isolation like this conditions the body into an imbalanced alignment.
+For example, the front of your body might be muscular and strong from focused lifting, but the back of your body might be weak and underdeveloped.
+This ultimately tweaks your alignment and throws your posture out of whack.

 A Better Approach to Working Out